fbpx

 About GivingTuesday

 GivingTuesday is a global generosity movement unleashing the power of people and organizations to transform their communities and the world.
 GivingTuesday was created in 2012 as a simple idea: a day that encourages people to do good.
-Over the past ten years, it has grown into a global movement that inspires hundreds of millions of people to give, collaborate, and celebrate generosity.
+Over the past eleven years, it has grown into a global movement that inspires hundreds of millions of people to give, collaborate, and celebrate generosity.

 Whether it’s making someone smile, helping a neighbor or stranger out, showing up for an issue or people we care about, or giving some of what we have to those who need our help, every act of generosity counts and everyone has something to give.
-GivingTuesday strives to build a world in which the catalytic power of generosity is at the heart of the society we build together, unlocking dignity, opportunity and equity around the globe.
+GivingTuesday strives to build a world in which the catalytic power of generosity is at the heart of the society we build together, unlocking dignity, opportunity, and equity around the globe.

 ###

-More Great Resources From Our Friends + Partners
+More Great Resources From Our Partners

 Want more tips, ideas, and resources for planning an epic GivingTuesday campaign?
 Check out these resources from some of our friends and partners.